codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

-School participants which are driving to Princeton and need to park for the duration of the school (both during the days and overnight), should register as "Residents (Parking overnight)": please click here to register for a short term parking permit<https://vpermit.com/princeton/ClaimableEvents/Claim?code=Short%20Term%20Summer%20Parking%202025> at the Stadium Drive Garage<https://maps.app.goo.gl/sBJC9Qmr58y3wNFr9>.
+School participants which are driving to Princeton and need to park for the duration of the school (both during the days and overnight), should register as "Residents (Parking overnight)": please [click here to register for a short term parking permit](https://vpermit.com/princeton/ClaimableEvents/Claim?code=Short%20Term%20Summer%20Parking%202025) at the [Stadium Drive Garage](https://maps.app.goo.gl/sBJC9Qmr58y3wNFr9).

 <!--
 [Register here](https://vpermit.com/princeton/ClaimableEvents/Claim?code=VISITOR%20PARKING) for a daily parking permit.
 Registration can also be done using a QR code at the garage during arrival.
 [Click here](https://transportation.princeton.edu/parking/visiting-campus-events/visitors) for more information on visitor parking.